VlGlL/AP_Data_Entry_Automation_in_SAP/README.md

 Additional information:

-As a beginner, i am aware of the fact that the code can me dramatically improved.
-Also note that this little idea can improve an accounts payable analyst's productivity by 5-7% in terms of invoice processing, thus i would not label it as a gamechanger, but rather a little improvement.
+As a beginner, I am aware of the fact that the code can me dramatically improved.
+Also note that this idea can improve an accounts payable analyst's productivity by 5-7% in terms of invoice processing, thus I would not label it as a gamechanger, but rather a minor improvement.

 Contributions